 The most important decision when buying a cooling bed or mattress is which type to buy.
 There are several different types, so the right option depends on your budget and dog's requirements.

-It's important to note that cooled beds are not orthopedic, such as these products, so they don't support the hips and shoulders.
-If your dog has joint problems, a memory foam bed (see here) is a more comfortable option - but may be prone to overheating.
+It's important to note that cooled beds don't contain supportive foam, such as these products, so they don't support the hips and shoulders like an orthopedic dog bed.
+If your dog has joint problems, a memory foam dog bed (see here) is a more comfortable option - but may be prone to overheating.
 Gel-infused memory foam can help reduce sleeping temperature though.

 Note: Despite most beds being labelled as "non-toxic," some dogs may still have a reaction if they ingest the gel.
 This is why I only recommend supervised use of a gel mat - especially if your dog is a chewer.

 There are plenty of dog cooling beds available, but not all are worth buying.
-Here are my top 5 picks based on cooling power, price, durability and quality.
+Here are my top 5 picks based on temperature, price, durability and quality.

 |#1||Arf Pets Self-Cooling Mat||Gel-based and excellent cooling power||$$$|